Fall of Jayakarta: Invasion

-On 17 May 1619, the VOC troops landed in Jayakarta and immediately launched an attack on the Bantenese forts.
-The VOC forces consisted of 1,000 troops who fought against thousands of Bantenese troops, with those of VOC burning down the houses of the native people in Jayakarta.
+On 17 May 1619, the VOC troops landed in Jayakarta and immediately attacked the Bantenese forts.
+The VOC force consisted of 1,000 troops fighting against thousands of Bantenese troops, while VOC soldiers burned down the houses of the native inhabitants of Jayakarta.

-On 25 May, around sixteen VOC ships also attacked the coast and the harbor of Banten.
+On 25 May, around sixteen VOC ships also attacked the coast and harbor of Banten.

 On 28 May, Coen returned from the Moluccas with reinforcements.
 Two days later, on 30 May, the Dutch razed Jayakarta to the ground and expelled its population.
-Only Luso-Sundanese padrão remained.
-After that, Jayakarta was completely captured by the Dutch forces from the Bantenese troops.
+Only the Luso-Sundanese padrão remained.
+Jayakarta was then completely captured by Dutch forces from the Bantenese troops.

 Aftermath

 Jayawikarta retreated to Tanara, in the interior of Banten, where he later died.
-The Dutch established a closer relationship with Banten and assumed control of the port, which became the regional Dutch center of power.
+The Dutch established a closer relationship with Banten and assumed control of the port, which became the regional Dutch centre of power.

-The region which became Batavia came under Dutch control in 1619, initially as an expansion of the original Dutch fort and a new building on the ruins of the former Jayakarta.
-Coen decided to expand the original fort into a larger fortress on 2 July 1619, and sent plans for Batavia Castle to the Netherlands on 7 October of that year.
-The castle was larger than the previous one, with two northern bastions protecting it from a maritime attack.
-The Nassau and Mauritius warehouses were expanded with the erection of an eastern fort extension, overseen by Commander Van Raay, on 12 March 1619.
+The region that became Batavia came under Dutch control in 1619, initially through the expansion of the original Dutch fort and the construction of a new building on the ruins of former Jayakarta.
+Coen decided to enlarge the original fort into a larger fortress on 2 July 1619 and sent plans for Batavia Castle to the Netherlands on 7 October of that year.
+The castle was larger than the previous one, with two northern bastions protecting it from maritime attack.
+The Nassau and Mauritius warehouses were expanded with the construction of an eastern fort extension, overseen by Commander Van Raay, on 12 March 1619.

 Although Coen wanted to name the new settlement Nieuw-Hoorn after Hoorn (his birthplace), he was prevented from doing so by the board of the VOC.
 Batavia was chosen as the new name of the fort and settlement, and a naming ceremony was held on 18 January 1621.
-It was named after the Batavi Germanic tribe, which inhabited the Batavian region during the Roman Empire; at the time, it was believed that the tribe was the ancestors of the Dutch people.
-Jayakarta was called Batavia for over 300 years.
+It was named after the Batavi, a Germanic tribe that inhabited the Batavian region during the Roman Empire; at the time, the tribe was believed to be the ancestor of the Dutch people.
+Jayakarta was known as Batavia for more than 300 years.